TyroneDeRuiters/Machine-Learning/ex4/README.md

-A solution to Exercise 4:Implementing Neural Networks, from the Machine Learning course by Andrew NG on Coursera.
+A solution to Exercise 4:Implementing Neural Networks, from the Machine Learning course by Andrew NG on Coursera using Octave.